Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 Radio announcements should be written in block letters (double spaced) so that they can be read directly on the air.

 All articles and announcements should be written on 8-1/2" x 11" paper of a fairly heavy grade.
-They should be double spaced, preferably in Pica.
+They should be double spaced, preferably in 12 point Times New Roman (Pica equivalent).
 Write on one side of the paper only.
 The organization's name should be displayed on the heading as well as the name and telephone numbers of the person submitting the article ("For further information, contact: [name, telephone numbers]").

 Posters